slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Stack of skills -- Scott Adams

-100% time -> 100% results<br>
+100% time -> 100% results
-20% time -> 80%results<br>
+20% time -> 80%results
-So: 100% on one thing = 80% on 5 things!<br>
+So: 100% on one thing = 80% on 5 things!

-> *'How to pivot:<br>
+> *'How to pivot:
-1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc <br>
+1) use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc
-2) question: talent ledger: what are the people that were working for them. top leaders ask for help and give knowledge away. more open source.<br>
+2) question: talent ledger: what are the people that were working for them. top leaders ask for help and give knowledge away. more open source.
 3) take risks to boost your immune system.'*

 differentiate yourself / volunteer for an assignment becoming the go to guy for some questions

-> *'How to return to an workplace:<br>
+> *'How to return to an workplace:
 - reframe your experience.
 Use today and future jargons.
-Make your homework.<br>
+Make your homework.
-- refresh your skill set, if you got rusty.<br>
+- refresh your skill set, if you got rusty.
-- career ecosystems, get back into them, reconnect.<br>
+- career ecosystems, get back into them, reconnect.
 - reboot self confidence.
 Surround yourself with confident people.'

 Hint from interviews: People will describe your strengths, if you ask them why did you ask him for an interview.
 Than work from there.